It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Frozen fish can be a good choice, especially in a situation where you might be in "the middle of nowhere."

-Many of the big grocery store chains sell much of their fish that's been shipped to them frozen and then thawed at the fish counter.
-This is the much of the same fish that you find in your freezer case.
+Much of the fish at the big grocery store chains has been shipped to them frozen and then thawed at the fish counter.
+This is much the same fish that you find in your freezer case.
 Some of it is farmed and others caught wild and then quick frozen.
 Much of it is then vacuum packaged.

-Because of this you may be in better control by choosing frozen fish than from some grocery store fish counters that might not treat the fish as carefully as you might.
+Because of this you may be in better control of the quality of your fish by choosing frozen fish than if you bought fish from some grocery store fish counters that might not treat the fish as carefully as you might.

 Thanks for writing,